Updated June 28, 2023

 - activeforeground: to set the foreground color once the widget is decided to be placed under the cursor.

-There are certain methods that need to be used frequently when color charts are used for implementation.
-These color charts are mostly used and emphasized for the creation of gaming applications.
+Certain methods need to be used frequently when color charts are used for implementation.
+These color charts are mostly used and emphasized for creating gaming applications.

 - Pack() method